Glumboi/GlumSak/README.md

      - Removed the webviews in the news tab, working on a re work that takes less resources
      - Re worked the game actions window, it now uses a custom layout instead of the standard one
      - Sound files are now baked into the app's resources
+   # 1.2.1.0:
+     - Baked my modified version of the anon files api (unofficial) into the network part of GlumSak, this is to reduce false postives (Credits to L33tMasta for giving me the idea to do that)
+     - Added an ETA to the download bar
+     - Changed filter icon size to 15;15

 # I recommend to not install GlumSak in a directory that needs admin rights to acces it, it can cause multiple errors!